nahakiole/awesome-ethz/README.md

 | Webcam          | Yes                                                        |
 | Warranty        | 2 years (3 years recommended)                              |

+> **Note**: A professor at the intro talk mentioned that if you already have a notebook, you don't need to buy a new one with top specs for the first year.
+This is his personal opinion and not an official statement.

 #### Overleaf Premium

 Overleaf is a collaborative cloud-based LaTeX editor used widely in academic and professional settings.
 ETH Zurich provides free access to Overleaf Premium for all its students.